food-ai-engineering-lab/bsc-fluorescence-prediction/README.md

 - `overlay.py`: Overlay two images on top of each other
 - `split.py`: Test/Train split
 - `tif_to_jpeg.py`: Changing tif files to jpeg for easy visualization of images
-- `background_scan.py`: Normalization of images using average whitescan (preprocessing)
+- `visualize.ipynb`: Visualization of evaluation results
 - `images`: Directory containing relevant images of experiments

 ### Workflow for getting results: